 Phoenix residents Llian and Arthur Hood mailed in their votes for Stanton earlier this week.

 “You know what, I don’t know anything about (Stanton),” Llian Hood said.
 “I just know he’s a Democrat.”

 Also on Tuesday’s electoral ballot was the Russell Pearce recall race against Jerry Lewis.
 The Pearce and Lewis campaigns could not be reached for comment before the election.

-Lewis announced his run against Pearce, the state senator from Legislative District 18, in July.
+Lewis announced his run against Pearce, the state senator from the 18th Legislative District, in July.

 In a speech after the results were released, Pearce expressed gratitude for the time he served as a state legislator.

 “I’m grateful for the battles we’ve won,” he said.